We’re a month into summer and you’ve already heard some “I’m bored!” comments.

 4. Bingo Nature Walk.
 Taking a walk is always a good idea, but adding in the game of Bingo and paying attention to the nature around gives it a different twist!
 You can find free downloadable Bingo cards for every season here.

 5. Good Grade Freebies.
 If you haven’t already, cash in at all the places that give out free stuff for good grades!
 Although you may need to call your local business to verify participation, most allow you to cash in on grades through June.
-You can find a lists here and here.
+You can find a list here.

 6. Scrapbook.
 Have your kids make a scrapbook from their best school work this past year.
 They can also make a photo album with their own captions and memories from photos you took since last summer.
 You can make your own scrapbooks using the unused portions of school notebooks (they only used about half of each of those one subject notebooks you bought them last year!)